 9: Define and map data requirements.
 Know what customer data is necessary and from what system it will originate.
 A firm understanding of the level of customer data – account or household level – is critical.

-10: Standardize data.
-Various departments in your organization may see your customer quite differently from another.
+10: Standardise data.
+Various departments in your organisation may see your customer quite differently from another.
 Using one integrated set of analytical data throughout the company can help executives to make key decisions about how much to invest in a particular customer.

 11: Dialogue with your customers.
 Have a clear (and realistic) picture of who you are in the matter of serving your customer.
 What do you value?
 What are you really selling them?
 It’s not just a list of products, you need to focus on what you’re trying to be to your customers.
 Ask customers how they want to interact with your company.

 12: Keep your promises.
 Remind customers of promises kept and take responsibility for promises unfulfilled.
 Respond quickly to customer queries, customers’ time is precious.